deepik27/simple-toolchain-20210602121701501/README_For_SaaS.md

 1. In the same manner, export the `FleetAlert` project as a JAR file.

 ### Update a VDH configuration file (gatway.properties)
-1. Download a copy of gateway.properties that has been deployed on VDH server by using IoT for Automotive Plugin Deploy Tool.
+1. Download a copy of the `gateway.properties` file that you deployed on the VDH server by using IoT for Automotive Plugin Deploy Tool.
-1. Open the gateway.properties file with a text editor.
+1. Open the `gateway.properties` file with a text editor.
-1. Increment `client.num` in the gateway.properties.
+1. Increment `client.num` in the `gateway.properties` file.
 1. Insert the following two lines before the DefaultHTTPClient client definition.
    ```
    client.client1=com.ibm.mobility.sample.http.HttpActionNotifyClient
    client.client1.protocol=http
    ```
-1. Renumber all the existing client definition keys so as not to conflict with each other.
-For instance:
+1. Renumber all the existing client definition keys so that they do not conflict with each other, for example:
    ```
    client.client2=com.ibm.mobility.autodrive.client.def.DefaultHTTPClient
    client.client2.protocol=http